Toilet Leaks When Flushed? Here is how to Fix it Fast

 2. How to Fix a Toilet that Leaks Between the Toilet Tank and Bowl When Flushed

 To fix a toilet that leaks when flushed between the tank and the bowl, you will need to replace the toilet tank to bowl gasket.
-A new toilet tank to bowl gasket comes with toilet tank bolts, metallic and rubber washers.
+A new toilet tank to bowl gasket comes with toilet tank bolts and metallic and rubber washers.

-In order for you to replace the toilet tank to bowl gasket therefore, you will first need to remove the toilet tank.
+In order for you to replace the toilet tank with a bowl gasket, therefore, you will first need to remove the toilet tank.

 How to Replace the Toilet Tank to Bowl Gasket.

-As mentioned, to replace the toilet to bowl gasket you would need to first remove the toilet tank.
-Loose toilet bolts can be easily tightened using a wrench but corroded ones should be replaced.
+As mentioned, to replace the toilet bowl gasket, you first need to remove the toilet tank.
+Loose toilet bolts can be easily tightened using a wrench, but corroded ones should be replaced.

 Step 1: Drain the Toilet Tank

-- To disconnect water to the toilet, turn off the shut off valve.
-This valve will be located on the rear wall of the toilet at the left-hand side.
+- To disconnect water from the toilet, turn off the shut-off valve.
+This valve will be located on the rear wall of the toilet on the left-hand side.

 Step 2: Empty the Toilet Tank